 Hulamin strives to resolve disputes with its stakeholders effectively and expeditiously.
 Hulamin has a preference to settle disputes rather than to litigate and uses alternative dispute resolution mechanisms whenever appropriate.

-Hulamin complies with the requirements of the Promotion of Access to Information Act, 2000.
-Please follow the link to see the manual.
+Hulamin complies with the requirements of the Promotion of Access to Information (Act 2 of 2000).
+Please follow the link to see the PAIA manual.
 During 2015, the Hulamin group received no requests for access to a record under the Promotion of Access to Information Act, 2000.

 The group’s Code of Ethics requires all directors and employees to be committed to fair dealing, honesty and integrity in the conduct of its business and also outlines the group’s position on gifts and entertainment.
 The Code of Ethics has been actively endorsed by the board and distributed to all employees in the group.
 The Code is designed to raise ethical awareness, act as a guide in day-to-day decisions and to assure customers and other stakeholders of the group’s commitment to ethical behaviour.